The HearMe Project

 The first phase of the project began with a six-month community consultation and culminated in the publication of the HearMe Report; an immersive art exhibition by Kate Disher-Quill, author of Earshot; and keynote presentations by Minister Mark Coulton, Suzanne Waldron and Dr Caitlin Barr.
 The HearMe Report identified ten areas that require society-wide action:

 - the need to embed the centrality and multiplicity of lived experience within all interventions

 - the value of addressing hearing within a public health framework

 - the individual’s disabling experience of the built environment

 - reimagining the hearing services sector

 - the opportunities of Auslan

 - tinnitus as a heavy and unaddressed public health burden

 - how aspects of an individual’s position within society combine with their hearing condition to create needs that are unmet by our current medical model of hearing care

-We believe businesses, governments, communities and health professionals can learn more and do more.
+The next phases of the HearMe Project will look to shape policy, promote cross-sector research and catalyse change because we believe businesses, governments, communities and health professionals can learn more and do more.
 The HearMe Project is bringing together the multidisciplinary expertise from government, community, medicine, allied health, business and academia.
 We are encouraging the necessary discussions relating to the most pressing challenges, as identified by people with hearing conditions, while encouraging collaboration and partnerships to deliver effective change.
 It is about reimagining what our world can be.